 Knowledge and innovation are key drivers of economic development in today’s global service and knowledge economies.
 Regional research has helped to create and disseminate an understanding that innovation and knowledge development are not just individual cognitive activities for researchers and special technicians, but social, institutional and territorial embedded processes.

-Regional research concepts of developing knowledge within the framework of regional “innovation systems” and “clusters” (i.e. co-located companies within a defined industry or sector, affiliated suppliers and customers, institutions, research, business services, etc.) have had a great deal influence on business and innovation policy in Denmark.
+Regional research concepts of developing knowledge within the framework of regional “innovation systems” and “clusters” (i.e. co-located companies within a defined industry or sector, affiliated suppliers and customers, institutions, research, business services, etc.) have had a great deal of influence on business and innovation policy in Denmark.

 The regional growth forums are committed to promoting the building of “clusters”.
-This also applies to business efforts in peripheral areas, where the conditions for business clusters are not as obvious as in larger urban areas with a wide-ranging supply of companies, universities, specialized services etc.
+This also applies to business efforts in peripheral areas, where the conditions for business clusters are not as obvious as in larger urban areas with a wide-ranging supply of companies, universities, specialised services etc.

-Both in regional research and in business and innovation policy, there is a focus on research-based knowledge, at high-tech innovation in specific industries (IT, medical, etc.), in large urban area’s driving role, as well as on local interaction rather than relationships with and interaction with external actors.
+Both in regional research and in business and innovation policy, there is a focus on research-based knowledge, at high-tech innovation in specific industries (IT, medical etc.), in large urban area’s driving role, as well as on local interaction rather than relationships with and interaction with external actors.

-Therefore, CRT researches in:
+Therefore, CRT researches:

 Characteristics of different types of knowledge and forms of learning (“knowledge bases”): CRT has strong relationships with national and international innovation research environments and contributes articles in leading journals within the field, not least about the importance of combining different “knowledge bases” including scientific (analytical), technical-instrumental (synthetic) and cultural, value-based (symbolic) knowledge.

 How do smaller service and manufacturing companies in peripheral areas implement innovations?
 What types of knowledge and knowledge relationships do they use?
-How do they build and develop the knowledge internally in the organization?
+How do they build and develop the knowledge internally in the organisation?
 How and about what do they co-operate with local and extra-local actors, respectively?
 Can their informal, practice and experience-based knowledge combine and be combined with the university’s formal scientific knowledge?